Chart Color Schemes

 Charnwood has shown very soft population growth performance across periods assessed by AreaSearch

-The population of the Charnwood statistical area (Lv2), as estimated by AreaSearch based on ABS data and validated addresses, was 3,025 in November 2025.
-This figure represents a decrease from the 2021 Census count of 3,055 people, indicating a reduction of approximately 30 individuals over this period.
-The latest Estimate and Residual Population (ERP) data release by the ABS in June 2024 was used to estimate this population figure, along with validation from two additional addresses since the Census date.
-This results in a density ratio of 1,626 persons per square kilometer for Charnwood, which is higher than the average seen across other areas assessed by AreaSearch.
-Natural growth contributed significantly to the area's population increase, accounting for approximately 64% of overall gains during recent periods.
+The estimated population of the suburb of Charnwood was around 3,025 as of February 2026, based on AreaSearch's analysis of ABS population updates and new addresses validated by them.
+This figure reflects a decrease from the 2021 Census count of 3,055 people, indicating a drop of 30 individuals (a 1.0% reduction).
+The current resident population estimate is attributed to AreaSearch following their examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
+This results in a density ratio of 1,626 persons per square kilometer for Charnwood, which exceeds the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 64.0% of overall population gains during recent periods in this suburb.

 Frequently Asked Questions - Population